mongodb/docs/source/includes/agents/monitoring-settings-cloud.rst

    *Type*: string

-   Specifies the *absolute* path to the private key, client certificate, and optional intermediate certificates in ``PEM`` format. {+magent+} uses the client certificate to connect to any configured MongoDB deployment that uses |tls| and requires a client certificate.
-(The deployment runs with the :setting:`--tlsCAFile <mongod.--tlsCAFile>` setting.)
+   Specifies the *absolute* path to the private key, client certificate, and optional intermediate certificates in |pem|
+   format. {+magent+} uses the client certificate to connect to any configured MongoDB deployment that uses |tls| and requires client certificates.
+(The deployment runs with the :manual:`--tlsCAFile </reference/program/mongod/#std-option-mongod.--tlsCAFile>` setting.)

    .. example::